0xa1d/0xa1d.github.io/cheatsheet.md

 Check with `icacls.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"` if you have access, for example (F) for Full Access, to the directory.

-If so, place reverse shell executable in directory and wait for an admin to log in, giving an admin shell on listener.
+If so, place reverse shell executable in directory, log off and wait for an admin to log in, giving an admin shell on listener.

+- DLL hijacking

+todo

 - Alternative to executables